 What is Australia’s emission target?

 Australia’s current target is to reduce its carbon emissions by 26-28 per cent by 2030 compared to emission levels in 2005.
-This follows agreements made in late 2015 at the Paris Climate talks to keep global temperatures from rising 2°C above pre-industrial levels.
+This follows agreements made in 2015 at the Paris Climate talks to keep global temperatures from rising 2°C above pre-industrial levels.
 This is a much larger commitment than Australia’s previous emissions target which was 5% emissions reduction by 2020 compared to 2000.

 How is the government reducing emissions?

 While the states and territories can encourage environmentally friendly attitudes and policies, the federal government is responsible for large-scale forms of climate policy as it has more funding and is equipped with broader powers.
 Since 2013, there have been two main mechanisms for reducing carbon emissions – carbon trading and the emissions reduction fund.